-The question for the second session of the 114th Congress is what, if any, additional action should the federal government take to enhance small business access to capital?
+The question for the 115th Congress is what, if any, additional action should the federal government take to enhance small business access to capital?
 Should Congress decide to take further action, three not necessarily mutually exclusive options are readily apparent.